wentao-yang/Temperature-and-Wind-Speed-Web-Application/README.md

 ## Deploying on Cloud Servers

 I have successully deploy this web application on AWS using Elastic Beanstalk.
 Here is the [Guide from AWS](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/GettingStarted.CreateApp.html) that I followed.

-## Gallery

-There are photos of this web application deployed in the [photos folder](https://github.com/wentao-yang/Temperature-and-Wind-Speed-Web-Application/tree/master/photos).
-Note that the photos are large in size and you may need to scroll sideways.